hiusr123/hiusr123/README.md

 # Hi, I'm Alvin 👋

-Student at **University of Washington Bothell**, Applied Computing major with a foundation in networking and security.
+Student at **University of Washington Bothell**, Pre Applied Computing major with a foundation in networking and security.
 Currently learning to build and explore what's possible with code.

 ---